Since its inception in 1954, Ajax Textile has striven to uphold its values of quality, reliability, and environmental sustainability.

 This finish uses cellulase enzymes to modify the surface of cotton fabrics.
 Pilling (lint balls on the fabric) is reduced, colour retention is improved, and stronger, longer-lasting fabrics are produced.

 We have worked diligently with our customers to develop and establish dyeing, finishing and treatment processes and procedures on traditional and new emerging fabrics.
-We are constantly investing in R&D along with utilizing our onsite Lab to ensure we are always providing the services that the market demands.
+We are constantly investing in R&D along with utilizing our onsite Lab to help ensure we are always providing the services that are demanded.

 We have the capabilities to wash any open-width, tubular and garment fabric goods.
 Washing can be done before or after fabric production.
 Fabric being washed before can be done so that shrinkage can be reduced.